 - 11. To be prepared if an emergency occurs in your work area, you should:

 - A. Read the procedure only at the time of an emergency

 - B. Ask other people what they think you should do in an emergency

 - C. Ignore the procedures and develop your own emergency plan

 - D. Know the emergency procedures for your work area

-- 12. Work that involves entry into a confined space will always require a Permit to Work?
+- 12. This Safety Handbook has all the information you will ever need to work safely in ATS Operations?
 True or False?

 - A. True

 - B. False

 - 13. For emergency planning purposes, employees should ensure that their supervisors have all of their emergency contact information.
 True or False?

 - A. True

 - B. False

 - 14. Which of the following is the formula for creating fire?

 - A. Water + Oxygen + Heat = Fire

-- B. Fuel + Carbon Dioxide + Heat = Fire
+- B. Fuel + Oxygen + Coal = Fire

-- C. Fuel + Oxygen + Heat = Fire
+- C. Fuel + Carbon Dioxide + Heat = Fire

-- D. Fuel + Oxygen + Cold = Fire
+- D. Fuel + Oxygen + Heat = Fire

 - 15. A No Smoking Sign is an example of which category of signage:

 - A. Prohibition Sign

 - B. Mandatory Sign

 - C. Firefighting Sign

 - D. Barricading Sign

-- 16. Fatigue management in the workplace is the responsibility of:
+- 16. Fatigue management in the workplace means:

-- A. Supervisors and Managers only

-- B. The company Managing Director

-- C. All employees

-- D. The client HSE team
+- A. Taking a break every hour to rest

+- B. Avoiding any work that can make you too tired

+- C. Having the physical and mental well being to perform duties safely

+- D. Going home early before shift end to get enough rest

-- 17. Energy isolation is only used to protect employees from injury by contact with electricity.
+- 17. Energy isolation is ONLY used to protect employees from injury by contact with electricity.
 True or False?

 - A. True

 - B. False

 - 18. MSDS in the Control of Hazardous Substances refers to:

 - A. More Safety Data Stream

 - B. Material Safety Data Sheet

 - C. Management Safety Distribution System

 - D. My Safety Data Stop

 - 19. When lifting a load that might be too heavy:

 - A. Take a deep breath before lifting

 - B. Break the load into two or more manageable loads

 - C. Turn around, put your back against it and push it

 - D. Never ask anyone for help

 - 20. Personal Protective Equipment (PPE) offers the best protection against hazards in the workplace.
 True or False?

 - A. True

 - B. False

 - 21. Hydrocarbon spillages can be handled correctly by:

 - A. Washing them down the drain and making sure the drain is cleaned afterwards

 - B. Pouring water on them to cool them down

 - C. Letting them evaporate naturally

 - D. None of the above

-- 22. The Lock-out/Taq-Out standard requires that hazardous energy sources be "isolated and rendered inoperative" before maintenance or servicing work can begin.
+- 22. The Lock-out/Tag-Out standard requires that hazardous energy sources be "isolated and rendered inoperative" before maintenance or servicing work can begin.
 True or False?

 - A. True

 - B. False

 - 23. Good housekeeping, such as keeping walking spaces clear, is critical to preventing trip and fall accidents.
 True or False?

 - A. True

 - B. False

-- 24. Gloves are:

-- A. Not good for preventing injury

-- B. Never required for safety

-- C. To be worn when required by the Material Safety Data Sheet (MSDS)

-- D. To be worn only if you want to wear them

-- 25. If you have any ideas to improve safety in the workplace, you should:

-- A. Share your ideas with your family